Support for generation 2 VMs on Azure

 In the Azure portal or Azure CLI, you can create generation 2 VMs from a Marketplace image that supports UEFI boot.

-Currently, Marketplace offers the following Windows generation 2 images:
+Currently, the following SKUs support both generation 1 and generation 2 images:

 See the Features and capabilities section for a current list of supported Marketplace images.